President and CEO

 For 12 years, she served in the Army National Guard, supervising and commanding military units.
 She has lived all over the United States and in Italy.
 Beth holds a master's degree in public administration and a bachelor's degree in sociology.
 She is actively involved with the National Charity League and lives with her husband and three children in the suburbs of Atlanta.

 Kris serves as a FaithBridge area managing director, overseeing a team of family consultants and ensuring that our foster families and church partners receive the best possible care.
-In her previous role as implementation manager, she worked with the team to bring the Community of CareSM model to new markets, which not only involves launching FaithBridge offices all throughout Georgia, but also includes being a part of the consulting team that works with a wide variety of clients all across the country.
+In her previous role as implementation manager, she worked with the team to bring the Community of CareSM model to new markets.

 Prior to joining the FaithBridge team, Kris has worked with child welfare offices in Georgia and Oregon and various youth programs in Washington and Oregon.
 She has her bachelor’s from the University of Oregon and earned her master’s from Portland State University.
 Kris is a huge Oregon Ducks football fan, and she enjoys writing poetry and listening to music.
 She resides in the Atlanta area with her husband and dog Enzo.